cameronmeyer/cameronmeyer.github.io/_pages/about.md

                 <br><br>

-                I graduated with a degree in Computer Science from UT Dallas, where I also served as an officer of the Student Game Developer Association (SGDA) during my studies.
+                I graduated with a degree in Computer Science from UT Dallas, where I also served as president of the Student Game Developer Association (SGDA) during my studies.
 In this role, I organized events such as developer talks, game jams, and social nights, helping students connect with the game development community and gain valuable industry insights.